oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/docs/custom_recipes/README.md

 ## Publishing Custom Blueprints: Step-by-Step Guide
 1. Upload your custom blueprint's container image to a container registry.
 Make the container image public.
-2. Review blueprint schema documentation (see below).
+2. Create and test a pre-filled sample deployment (see Example Pre-Filled Sample below) on Corrino with your container image.
+See the Blueprint Schema below (pre_filled_samples field) for guidance on the fields you can pass to deploy your container image to Corrino.
+Validate the you are able to deploy the container image to Corrino without any issues.
-3. Create the custom-blueprint.json in a way that aligns with the schema.
+3. Create the custom-blueprint.json in a way that aligns with the Blueprint Schema (see Blueprint Schema section below).
 Ideally the JSON has 2-3 pre-filled samples to simplify user onboarding.
 4. Use a validator to test the JSON schema (e.g. https://www.jsonschemavalidator.net/).
-6. Test the pre-filled samples on your own instance of Corrino.
+5. Test the pre-filled samples on your own instance of Corrino.
-7. Send the custom-blueprint.json file to Corrino team.
+6. Send the custom-blueprint.json file to Corrino team.
-8. Submit changes to this GitHub repo with the new blueprint information.
+7. Submit changes to this GitHub repo with the new blueprint information.
 Submit changes via a pull request.
 All modifications will be reviewed by the Corrino team before being merged.

 ## Maintaining Custom Blueprints
 - Update custom blueprints to align with the latest version of the blueprint schema